 - The parish council works for residents, not vested interests - all decisions are made transparently in public.

-Claim 9: "The current mega-parish means villages have to compete for resources and a huge amount of money is wasted on political campaigns which do not benefit residents, only the Conservative old guard."
+"The current mega-parish means villages have to compete for resources and a huge amount of money is wasted on political campaigns which do not benefit residents, only the Conservative old guard."

 Incorrect